-After this, we read in John’s Gospel of John the Baptist’s testimony, the calling of the first disciples and, in John chapter 2, Jesus’ first miracle and the cleansing of the Temple.
-Then we come to chapter 3 where the term “born again” is used.
+As we proceed in John’s Gospel we learn of John the Baptist’s testimony, the calling of the first disciples and, in chapter 2, Jesus’ first miracle and the cleansing of the Temple.
+We then come to chapter 3 where the phrase “born again” is used.

 Pharisees considered themselves children of God because they were descendants of Abraham.
 In general, they prided themselves on being righteous.
 They baptized Gentiles and circumcised them to bring them into Judaism, but Jesus said that they only made these proselytes into children of hell (Matthew 23:15).
-In Judaism, the proselytes were called new children, born again, but the conversions did no good.
-These rebirths were based on human emotion, human reason and human resources; they were not of God.
+In Judaism, proselytes were called new children, born again, but the conversions did no good.
+These rebirths were based on human emotion, human reason and human resources.
+They were not of God.